Who We Serve & Why

 Children living in single-mother households

-We serve children living in poverty with programs that focus on the individual child with wraparound services designed to uplift and provide them the brightest possible future.
+We serve children living in poverty with programs dedicated to providing each child wraparound services designed to uplift and give them the brightest possible future.